delafields/delafields/README.md

-### Hello 👋
+### Hello

-- By day I'm a data scientist - you can see my portfolio [here](https://github.com/delafields/delafields.github.io)
+- By day I'm a data scientist - [here's a portfolio](https://github.com/delafields/delafields.github.io)
-- I also like to build things, with and without code.
-You can see more about these projects on [my website](https://www.jfields.me/)
+- I build things IRL and things with code -  [see my website for more](https://www.jeremyfields.xyz/)
 - You can reach me at jeremyfieldsmail@gmail.com